-While I am a massive proponent of grit and tend to navigate life in this way, I am also always open to expanding my mind and being curious about better alternatives when something captures my attention.
+While I am a massive proponent of grit and tend to navigate life in this way, I am also open to expanding my mind and being curious about better alternatives when something captures my attention.

-There were two ways of achieving the reach, stretch and ultimate ease of accepting it, discomfort and all.
-Option one was to push through it to obtain the results while secretly resisting since the pain was at the forefront of my mind.
+In class, there were two ways of achieving the stretch, and ultimate goal of accepting the discomfort.
+Option one was to push through it, and obtain the results while secretly resisting, since the pain was at the forefront of my mind.

 It required focus, breathing, and the patience to let the stretch occur slowly, organically.

-Taking the time to let things develop rather than quickly download, engaging in softer communication and expectations rather than tasking ourselves and others with harsh and unrealistic expectations.
+Taking the time to let things develop rather than quickly download, engaging in softer communication, and expectations rather than tasking ourselves and others with harsh and unrealistic expectations.

 On the contrary, “Gentle Activation” requires even more discipline and focus than before.